Mmarksp/Aesthetic_Programming_2018/mini_exercises/mini_ex7/README.md

 Warning: lots of very fast changes in brightness and colours.

 Our program comes in different variations, though the one you should concern yourself with is [this one](https://cdn.rawgit.com/Mmarksp/Aesthetic_Programming_2018/6cc44ed0/mini_exercises/mini_ex7/index_mini_ex7.html).
 I have taken the liberty to add the others in the repository, because I love variations, and because I think they also show some of our progress building the program.
 However, currently the program does not work with RawGit.
-You can view it in video format right [here]().
+You can view it in video format right [here](https://www.youtube.com/watch?v=DNHUZUXL3N4&feature=youtu.be).
+In the video the code is running slower, I think.
+I have added a [link](https://gyazo.com/4d87f79d17cc081f139297213fc9ee7b) that should take you to a gif version, where it runs in the proper speed.
+Perhaps downloading the code and opening it with a text editor will bring it to the right speed.

 There is no interaction with the program other than reloading the page.